 Mission-Critical Construction

-What is Mission-Critical Construction?
+What Is Mission-Critical Construction?

 Mission-critical construction includes data centers and other essential facilities that must operate without interruption 24/7.
 Electrical and power concerns during construction are the highest priority for these businesses.
 Outages of any duration in these buildings can have severe or even life-threatening impacts.
 Many of these facilities require mission-critical construction to ensure continuous operation, allowing them to function smoothly during events that might otherwise cause disruption.